h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **family**: (GLM) Select the model type (Gaussian, Binomial, Multinomial, Poisson, Gamma, Tweedie, or Ordinal).

 -  **solver**: (GLM) Select the solver to use (AUTO, IRLSM, L_BFGS, COORDINATE_DESCENT_NAIVE, or COORDINATE_DESCENT).
 IRLSM is fast on on problems with a small number of predictors and for lambda-search with L1 penalty, while `L_BFGS <http://cran.r-project.org/web/packages/lbfgs/vignettes/Vignette.pdf>`__ scales better for datasets with many columns.
 COORDINATE_DESCENT is IRLSM with the covariance updates version of cyclical coordinate descent in the innermost loop.
 COORDINATE_DESCENT_NAIVE is IRLSM with the naive updates version of cyclical coordinate descent in the innermost loop.
-COORDINATE_DESCENT_NAIVE and COORDINATE_DESCENT are currently experimental.

 -  **link**: (GLM) Select a link function (Identity, Family_Default, Logit, Log, Inverse, Tweedie, Ologit, Oprobit, or Ologlog).